 The cavernous sinus is one of the dural venous sinuses of the head.
-It is a network of veins that sit in a cavity, approximately 1 x 2 cm in size in an adult.[2]
-The carotid siphon of the internal carotid artery, and cranial nerves III, IV, V (branches V1 and V2) and VI all pass through this blood filled space.
+It is a network of veins that sit in a cavity, approximately 1 x 2 cm in size in an adult.
+The carotid siphon of the internal carotid artery, and cranial nerves III, IV, V (branches $V_1$ and $V_2$ ) and VI all pass through this blood filled space.

-Nearby structures to the cavernous sinus
+Nearby structures

-Superiorly: optic tract, optic chiasma, internal carotid artery.
+Above: optic tract, optic chiasma, internal carotid artery.